About

 Shiny in Production will take place over two days, split into an afternoon of workshops and a day of conference talks.
 Tickets are available for either the conference only, or for the conference and one of the day one workshops.

-Day 1 will consist of an afternoon of workshops run by our very own Jumping Rivers R pros.
+Day 1 will consist of an afternoon of workshops run by some of our very own Jumping Rivers R pros, as well as guest presenter Colin Fay.

 Summary